bolducke/bolducke.github.io/_projects/chip8_emulator.md

 ## Motivation

-I wanted to understand a little bit more computer fundaments.
-Because a lot of resource are available online, I voluntarily avoided using external resources.
+I wanted to understand a little bit more about computer fundamentals.
+Thus, I look for resource available online.
+I voluntarily avoided using resources with solution.

 ## Description